Bradley Wright-Phillips: 2015

 Following his 2014 success, New York signed Wright-Phillips to a designated player contract for 2015.
 On 22 March 2015 Wright-Phillips scored his first goal of the season and assisted Lloyd Sam on another in a 2–0 victory over rival D.C.
 United at Red Bull Arena earning him MLS Player of the Week honors.
 The following week Wright-Phillips was selected to the MLS Team of the Week for his performance in a 2–1 victory over Columbus Crew in which he scored his second goal of the season and assisted on Mike Grella's game-winning goal.
 On 10 May, he scored both goals as the Red Bulls won 2–1 at home against New York City FC in the first Hudson River derby between the two franchises, and equalised in a 3–1 victory at the rivals' Yankee Stadium on 28 June.
 On 11 July, he helped New York to a 4–1 victory over New England Revolution, scoring twice during the match.

-Bradley Wright-Phillips signing autographs after a match in 2016.

 On 1 August 2015, Wright-Phillips scored the opening goal in a 3–1 away victory over Philadelphia Union.
 He was assisted on the goal by his brother Shaun who was making his debut for New York.
 Eight days later he scored in his third New York derby of the season, opening a 2–0 home win.
 On 30 August, Wright-Phillips scored two goals in helping New York to a 3–0 victory over D.C.
 United.
 On 25 October Wright-Phillips scored the opening goal for New York in 2–1 victory over Chicago, helping Red Bulls clinch the 2015 MLS Supporters' Shield.
 In the second leg of the Conference semi-finals against D.C.
 United in the 2015 MLS Cup Playoffs, Wright-Phillips scored the only goal of the game in added time, and his team advanced 2–0 on aggregate.